F5Networks/terraform-aws-bigip-module/README.md

 ~> **NOTE** To use AWS secret manager password,we have to enable the variable "aws_secretmanager_auth" to true and supply the secret name to variable "aws_secretmanager_secret_id" and also IAM Profile to "aws_iam_instance_profile"

 ~> **NOTE** End Users are responsible of the IAM profile setup, please find useful links for [IAM Setup](https://aws.amazon.com/premiumsupport/knowledge-center/restrict-ec2-iam/)

+## BYOL Licensing

+This Module uses PayGo BIG-IP image for the deployment (`default`).
+If you would like to use BYOL licenses, then these following steps are needed:

++ Find available images/versions with *BYOL* in SKU name using AWS CLI:

+    ```sh
+    aws ec2 describe-images --owners 679593333241 --filters "Name=name, Values=*BIGIP-16.1.3*BYOL*"
+    ```

+  Ex: `"aws-marketplace/F5 BIGIP-16.1.3-0.0.12 BYOL-All Modules 2Boot Loc-220607230313-5f5a1994-65df-4235-b79c-a3ea049dc1db"`

++ In the `variables.tf`, modify `f5_ami_search_name` with the filter value like `Name=name, Values=*BIGIP-16.1.3*BYOL*`

++ Add the corresponding `Registrationkeylicense key` in DO declaration( Declarative Onboarding ), this DO can be added in custom run-time-int script ( as given in examples section ) or POST a Declarative Onboarding declaration as given in [DO](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/bigip-examples.html#standalone-declaration)

+    ```shell
+    "myLicense": {
+      "class": "License",
+      "licenseType": "regKey",
+      "regKey": "${regKey}"
+    },
+    ```

 ## Custom User data